Family of Woman Fired for Having Cancer Wins Rare Ruling From California Court of Appeal

 The published ruling in Rubio et al v.
 CIA Wheel Group, (Los Angeles County Super.
 Ct.
 No. BC545112) can be found here: https://www.courts.ca.gov/opinions-slip.htm

-Los Angeles civil rights attorney V. James DeSimone has dedicated his 35-year law career to providing vigorous and ethical representation to achieve justice for those whose civil and constitutional rights are violated.
+Los Angeles civil rights attorney V. James DeSimone, of V. James DeSimone Law, has dedicated his 35-year law career to providing vigorous and ethical representation to achieve justice for those whose civil and constitutional rights are violated.

 Robert Frank